bhixsonsimeral16/CSC301/KdTrees/readme.txt

  *  Describe the Node data type you used to implement the
  *  2d-tree data structure.
  *****************************************************************************/
+The node that I implemented included a left and right child node, an int representing the level of the tree that it is on, the Point2D associated with the node, the associated value, and the RectHV associated with the node.
 /******************************************************************************
  *  Describe your method for range search in a kd-tree.
  *****************************************************************************/
+I create a stack for nodes and a queue for the Point2Ds that are contained in the RectHV.
+I iteratively pop the first node off the stack and if the RectHV associated with this node intersects the the given RectHV push the left and right children and check to see if the given RectHV contains the node.

 /******************************************************************************
  *  Describe your method for nearest neighbor search in a kd-tree.
  *****************************************************************************/
+Maintain a champion Point2D and champion distance as well as a stack that conatins nodes

 /******************************************************************************
  *  Using the 64-bit memory cost model from the textbook and lecture,